OpenEvalProject/evals/manuscripts/elife-99258/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0049erg63 Department of Bio and Fermentation Convergence Technology, Kookmin University Seoul Republic of Korea
+1. Department of Bio and Fermentation Convergence Technology, Kookmin University Seoul Republic of Korea ([ROR:0049erg63](https://ror.org/0049erg63))

 † Corresponding author

 ## Abstract

 Understanding how the brain controls nutrient storage is pivotal.
 Transient receptor potential (TRP) channels are conserved from insects to humans.
 They serve in detecting environmental shifts and in acting as internal sensors.
 Previously, we demonstrated the role of TRPγ in nutrient-sensing behavior (Dhakal et al., 2022).
 Here, we found that a TRPγ mutant exhibited in Drosophila melanogaster is required for maintaining normal lipid and protein levels.
 In animals, lipogenesis and lipolysis control lipid levels in response to food availability.
-Lipids are mostly stored as triacylglycerol in the fat bodies (FBs) of D. melanogaster .
+Lipids are mostly stored as triacylglycerol in the fat bodies (FBs) of D. melanogaster.
 Interestingly, trpγ deficient mutants exhibited elevated TAG levels and our genetic data indicated that Dh44 neurons are indispensable for normal lipid storage but not protein storage.
 The trpγ mutants also exhibited reduced starvation resistance, which was attributed to insufficient lipolysis in the FBs.
 This could be mitigated by administering lipase or metformin orally, indicating a potential treatment pathway.
-Gene expression analysis indicated that trpγ knockout downregulated brummer , a key lipolytic gene, resulting in chronic lipolytic deficits in the gut and other fat tissues.
+Gene expression analysis indicated that trpγ knockout downregulated brummer, a key lipolytic gene, resulting in chronic lipolytic deficits in the gut and other fat tissues.
 The study also highlighted the role of specific proteins, including neuropeptide DH44 and its receptor DH44R2 in lipid regulation.
 Our findings provide insight into the broader question of how the brain and gut regulate nutrient storage.

 ## Introduction